-The Company presents basic and diluted loss per share data for its common shares, calculated by dividing the loss attributed to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
-Diluted loss per share is not adjusted for potential common shares outstanding when the effect is anti-dilutive.
+The Company presents basic and diluted earnings (loss) per share data for its common shares, calculated by dividing the earnings (loss) attributed to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
+Diluted earnings per share is adjusted for potential common shares outstanding.
+Diluted loss per share is equivalent to basic loss per share, as the effect of adjusting for potential common shares outstanding is anti-dilutive.